Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 So, for your flooring job, you can either choose from Numax or Freeman, both are ready to provide the same job satisfaction you need.

-Q. Which will be the better option for a hardwood flooring nailer, buy or rent?
+Which is a better option for a hardwood flooring nailer, buying or renting?

 Of course!
 You could use any generic brand, like Bostitch floor nails or staples, to drive with the Numax flooring nailer.

 Oops!
 You cannot.
-It only allows the fasteners are 16 gauge “T & L” cleats and 15.5 gauge staples.
+It only allows the fasteners to be 16 gauge “T & L” cleats and 15.5 gauge staples.
 However, in a limited case, you can use a brad nailer or a finish nailer to fasten hardwood floors.

 When building 3/4 “solid wood flooring over a subfloor with floor joists, or when building 3/4” flooring over a concrete slab, over two 1/2 “plywood layers, you could use 2-inch long cleats.